 "Consent" means words or overt actions indicating a freely given agreement to the sexual act or contact in question.
 Lack of verbal or physical resistance or submission by the victim, resulting from the use of force, threats, or coercion by the defendant shall not constitute consent.
 D.C.
 Code § 22-3001.

 Consent - University definition

-The University's definition of Sexual Assault mandates that each participant obtains and gives effective consent in each instance and before each sexual act.
-For the purposes of this policy, the University's defines effective consent as follows:
+For the purposes of this policy, the University's define consent as follows: